keeganwhite/inethi-music-share/README.md

     docker restart inethi-musicshare-mariadb
 7. Start the API using its docker file or the 'docker-compose up -d --build' command.
 Can update database at any time.
 8. Setup cronjob to run product_creation.sh

+To do:
+- Write a bash script to build the system and the related systems from scratch for new users
+- Update the docker-compose file to add the WordPress and database instance
+- Add a chat bot to send artists notifications using a matrix server or something equivalent